pputz/cleaning-data/README.md

 ### 5. Create a second, independent tidy data set with the average of each variable for each activity and each subject

 For this I use the data.table capabilties.
 First I use "subject" and "activity" as keys for the data.table.
 Then caclulate the group means using the "by" argument.
 Then I sort the resulting TidyDT nicely by subject and activity.
 And finally I write out the tidy data set as a tab separated text file.
+HAR_Tidy.txt has 180 observations and 68 variables.

 ```r